xmos/vocalfusion-avs-setup/README.md

 Visit https://elinux.org/RPi_Easy_SD_Card_Setup for easy instructions on how to flash this sd card and install raspbian

+## Installation
-Once inside Raspbian, open a terminal and type
-> git clone -b SDK_scripts https://github.com/xmos/i2s_i2c_pi_setup

-enter github username and password
+1. Once inside Raspbian, open a terminal and type `git clone -b SDK_scripts https://github.com/xmos/i2s_i2c_pi_setup` enter your github username and password if prompted

-Run the main script
+2. Run the main script with `. i2s_i2c_pi_setup/auto_install.sh`
-> . i2s_i2c_pi_setup/auto_install.sh

-Enter amazon developer details if necessary
+3. Enter Amazon developer details if necessary

-Wait for sensory to clone

-Press enter to read and accept the license
+4. Wait for the Sensory repo to clone and press enter to read and accept the license

 The rest takes a while (one example):
-['apt-get deps: 3m53s',
- 'getsrc: 2m33s',
- 'nghttp2: 1m35s',
- 'openssl: 10m0s',
- 'curl: 3m59s',
- 'gstreamer: 5m53s',
- 'avs-gst-plugins-base: 6m56s',
- 'libav: 23m29s',
- 'avs-gst-plugins-bad: 9m13s',
- 'avs-gst-plugins-good: 10m51s',
- 'portaudio: 1m4s',
- 'sensory: 0m0s',
- 'getsdk: 0m23s',
- 'configsdk: 0m14s',
- 'buildsdk: 36m23s']
+- apt-get deps: 3m53s
+- getsrc: 2m33s
+- nghttp2: 1m35s
+- openssl: 10m0s
+- curl: 3m59s
+- gstreamer: 5m53s
+- gst-plugins-base: 6m56s
+- libav: 23m29s
+- gst-plugins-bad: 9m13s
+- gst-plugins-good: 10m51s
+- portaudio: 1m4s
+- sensory: 0m1s
+- getsdk: 0m23s
+- configsdk: 0m14s
+- buildsdk: 36m23s

-TOTAL: 1h56m26s
+- TOTAL: 1h56m26s

-open localhost:3000 in browser and enter credentials
+5. Open localhost:3000 in browser and enter credentials, you won't have to do this if you already have a valid configuration file.
+If you want to add one later, paste it into `~/BUILD/Integration/`

-If you want to use the board in i2s mode, run i2s_i2c_setup.sh This step is hard to reverse so be ready to clean install the os or do any usb testing first
+6. If you want to use the board in i2s mode, run `i2s_i2c_setup.sh` This step is hard to reverse so be ready to clean install the os or do any other testing first

-avsrun [DEBUG9]
+7. Enter `avsrun [DEBUG9]` to run the sample app, `avsunit` to run the unit tests and `avsintegration` to run the integration tests.